Guo Meimei (Internet celebrity): Illegal casino

 In July 2014, Guo was arrested in Beijing for illegal betting on the World Cup.
 Prosecutors said Guo had rented an apartment in Beijing and subsequently organized poker sessions there in March, June and July 2013.
 Guo would take a cut of between three and five percent on each game played.
 During her trial, Guo denied running a casino but only gambled in the apartment.

 On September 10, 2015, Guo was sentenced for 5 years in prison and fined 50,000 yuan for running an illegal casino.
 On July 13, 2019, Guo was released from prison in Hunan after serving her 5 years sentence.

 Prostitution

 A CCTV program aired in August 2014 claimed that Guo had engaged in prostitution, charging hundreds of thousands of yuan each time, to fund her lifestyle.
 Guo had confessed to prostitution.

 Banned drug trafficking

-On March 18, 2021, Guo was arrested in Shanghai for selling diet products contain Sibutramine, a drug which has been withdrawn from the market in China since 2010.
+On March 18, 2021, Guo was arrested in Shanghai for selling diet products containing Sibutramine, a drug which has been withdrawn from the market in China since 2010.

 On October 18, 2021, Guo was sentenced for 2 years and 6 months in prison and fined 200,000 yuan for selling banned drugs.

 Guo was released from prison in September 2023.
 On November 6, 2025, Guo's Weibo account was blocked from "repeatedly and publicly promoting unhealthy values".